MicrosoftDocs/SupportArticles-docs/support/sql/connect/network-related-or-instance-specific-error-occurred-while-establishing-connection.md

 _Applies to:_ &nbsp; SQL Server

 When connecting to a SQL Server instance, you may encounter one or more of the [error messages](#error-messages) below.
-The article provides some steps to help you troubleshoot these errors, hich are provided in order of the issues from simple to complex.
+This article provides some steps to help you troubleshoot these errors.
+The issues are ordered from simple to complex.

 ## Error messages

 The complete error messages vary depending on the client library that is used in the application and the server environment.
 You can check the following details to see if you're encountering one of the following error messages:

-### A network-related or instance-specific error occurred while establishing a connection to SQL Server.
-Verify that the instance name is correct and that SQL Server is configured to allow remote connections
+### "A network-related or instance-specific error occurred while establishing a connection to SQL Server.
+Verify that the instance name is correct and that SQL Server is configured to allow remote connections"

 <details>
 <summary>provider: Named Pipes Provider, error: 40 - Could not open a connection to SQL Server (Microsoft SQL Server, Error: 53)</summary>